The STUDIES IN CURRICULUM THEORY Series

 Vancouver, British Columbia V6T 1Z4

-Curriculum Studies as an International Conversation: Cosmopolitism in a Latin American Key
+Curriculum Studies as an International Conversation: Educational Traditions and Cosmopolitanism in Latin America

 Place, Race, and Identity Formation: Autobiographical Intersections in a Curriculum Theorist's Daily Life